a10networks/a10-custom-hooks-example/README.md

 ## Third-party CI Information

-If you encounter any problems, you can contact us at:
+If you encounter any problems, contact A10 at:

 * [a10-openstack-ci@a10networks.com](mailto: a10-openstack-ci@a10networks.com)
 * Doug Wiegley directly via IRC (dougwig)